 Calistoga Hot Springs Located in Calistoga, California

-The Calistoga Spa Hot Springs resort is in Northern California, just one and a half hours north of San Francisco in the Napa Valley region.
+The Calistoga Spa Hot Springs resort is yet another amazing hot springs located in northern California, just one and a half hours north of San Francisco in the Napa Valley region.
 The city of Calistoga is renowned for its hot springs and wineries, making it the ideal weekend getaway for residents of the San Francisco Bay area.

 Calistoga is a small city with many restaurants and amenities within walking distance of the resort.
 Compared to other hot springs resorts, visiting Calistoga Spa won’t take you far from modern life.